1970 British League Division Two season: Team changes

 The league expanded from 16 to 17 teams in its third season.
-Plymouth Devils dropped out but two new teams had been created and joined the league, they were the Workington Comets and Peterborough Panthers.
+Plymouth Devils dropped out and were replaced by Peterborough Panthers.
+Peterborough promoted by Allied Presentations (headed by Maurice Littlechild) were to race at the East of England Showground.

+Workington Comets under the promotion of Ian Thomas and Jeff Brownhut also joined the league and raced at Derwent Park.

 Before the season got underway the 1968 and 1969 champions Belle Vue Colts disbanded with most of their riders and the promotion team moving to Rochdale and becoming the Rochdale Hornets.
 Doncaster changed their nickname from Stallions to Dragons.

 Summary

 Two teams changed venue during the season.
-In July, the Nelson Admirals moved to Bradford to become Bradford Northern and in August, the King's Lynn Starlets promotion moved to Boston and became the Boston Barracudas.
+The first was in July when the Nelson Admirals moved to Bradford to become Bradford Northern.
+The second saw promoters Cyril Crane and Gordon Perkins receive planning permission to construct a track at the Boston Sports Stadium and the promoters bought the second tier team known as the King's Lynn Starlets from Maurice Littlechild and became the Boston Barracudas.

 Canterbury Crusaders won their first title.
 New Zealander Graeme Smith averaged 10.49 for the Crusaders and was well backed up by Barry Crowson (9.17) and Barry Thomas (9.11).
 Another New Zealander Gary Peterson topped the averages riding initially for the Nelson Admirals and then Bradford Northern.